 Residents of Hutchinson, Minn. pick up paychecks that are higher than any other city — the median salary is $14.46 per hour; other top-paying cities include Estes Park, Colo. ($13.00) and Dana Point, Calif. (around $10.00).
 Re/Max Real Estate workers in Georgia earn the most — about $16.00 per hour on average.

 Real Estate Assistants rake in the most money, with average earnings of $15.17 per hour; Marketing Directors come in second with average earnings amounting to approximately $14.48, while Office Assistants and Office Managers rank near the top as well ($14.00 and about $14.00, respectively).
 Re/Max Real Estate hands out some of the smallest paychecks to Office Coordinators ($11.75 on average).

 Years of Experience

-Those who have five to nine years of work experience see average pay of $13.25 per hour.
-Broken down by tenure, the largest share of Re/Max Real Estate employees (46 percent) have one to four years of experience and earn $13.23 per hour on average.
+Five to nine years of work experience seem to result in median wages of around $13.25 per hour.
+When we consider tenure, a substantial portion of employees (46 percent) have been working for one to four years and make approximately $13.00 per hour on average.

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Microsoft Word; employees claiming this as part of the toolbox earn a median of $14.00 per hour.
-Customer Service is a popular skill among Re/Max Real Estate workers, with roughly two in five of those surveyed reporting using it on the job.
-Some other standard skills here are Office Administration, Microsoft Office, and Office Management.
+The best-paying skill to have in this role appears to be Microsoft Word; employees who claim this ability report median compensation of about $14.00 per hour.
+A common skill in Re/Max Real Estate's work force is Customer Service; nearly two in five of survey participants report using it on the job.
+Other skills in demand are Office Administration, Microsoft Office, and Microsoft Excel.

 Benefits and Perks